fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ## Wrap-up

-Now that you have learned how to create a bot answering service for an inbound phone call that sends messages with the Vonage Messages API and Node.js, you could extend this project to use [Vonage AI Studio](https://studio.ai.vonage.com/agents) or integrate our bot with ChatGPT.
+Congratulations!
+You've now built a bot answering service for an inbound call with Vonage Voice API that sends messages with Vonage Messages API.
+And it's all hosted on GitHub Codespaces.
+You could extend this project with [Vonage AI Studio](https://studio.ai.vonage.com/agents), adding a dynamic workflow to respond differently according to caller input.
+Or, since we've already integrated with OpenAI, you. could integrate ChatGPT.

-Join the Conversation
-Were you able to get this tutorial to work?
-Did you generate some cool or funny pictures with DALL-E?
-Are you calling ChatGPT over the Voice API?
-Show off your AI creations and how we can help!
 Join the conversation on our [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).